-Waiheke Island ranks second on the list of the largest islands in New Zealand’s gulf of Hauraki, second to the Great Barrier Island.
+Waiheke Island ranks second on the list of the largest islands in New Zealand’s Gulf of Hauraki, second to the Great Barrier Island.
 In addition to its stunning, scenic coastline and dramatic landscape, this Island is also applauded for its pristine wines.

-Waiheke Island was believed to be connected to the New Zealand main land when the sea level was much lower than it is today (17,000 years ago).
-As the sea level began to rise, Waiheke was gradually transformed into an island, and was eventually separated from New Zealand.
+Waiheke Island was believed to be connected to the New Zealand mainland when the sea level was much lower than it is today (17,000 years ago).
+As the sea level began to rise, Waiheke was gradually transformed into an island and was eventually separated from New Zealand.

 The warm-heartedness and hospitality of the Waihekians gained global attention and were applauded when it was listed among the best regions to visit in 2016.
 While the great stretch of coastline and beaches is a memorable sight, the topography is also remarkable.

 In the late 1800s, shipping companies made their way to the island.
 Waiheke has expanded at a jaw-dropping pace into one of the top seaside resort areas.
-By 1915, the Aucklanders offered to buy pieces of land on the Ostend region of the Island at affordable prices, an event that signaled the start of the Waiheke subdivision.
+By 1915, the Aucklanders offered to buy pieces of land on the Ostend region of the Island at affordable prices, an event that signalled the start of the Waiheke subdivision.

-Areas of land were put up for sale for as low as 8 pence deposit, but were off-limits for the Maoris, the native people.
+Areas of land were put up for sale for as low as 8 pence deposit but were off-limits for the Maoris, the native people.
 When World War 2 began, gun encampments were constructed to keep intruders at bay while protecting the harbor in Waitemata.
 Today, these monumental constructions serve as tourist attractions alongside the maze of tunnels underneath them.